in partnership with

 The Review Committee will make recommendations to the LANS Board of Directors.
 The LANS Board of Directors will make the final decision regarding the awarding of the grants.
 Unsuccessful applicants will receive written notification of the decision.

-Depending on the Review Committee’s recommendation and the approval of the LANS Board, 1 to 2 grants as high as $25,000 per grant may be awarded - up to a maximum total amount of $25,000.
+Thanks to a partnership with Research NS, grants as high as $50,000 may be awarded - up to a maximum total amount of $50,000.

 Recipients of the LANS Legacy Research Fund grants must publish their findings, at a minimum, in an open access journal